axat1/loan_management/README.md

 After cloning the project run the command
 > mvn clean install

-Set up the database tables using the db scripts in the script folder in parent directory
+Set up the database tables using the db scripts: https://github.com/axat1/loan_management/blob/main/graychain_practical.sql

 After that open the project in ide and run the project or you can use this command in you CLI
 > mvn spring-boot:run